Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 Generating coverage files for Feedback Directed Optimization: AutoFDO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-'perf inject' accepts the --itrace option in which case tracing data is
+'perf inject' accepts the woke --itrace option in which case tracing data is
-removed and replaced with the synthesized events. e.g.
+removed and replaced with the woke synthesized events. e.g.
 ::

 	perf inject --itrace --strip -i perf.data -o perf.data.new

 Below is an example of using ARM ETM for autoFDO.
 It requires autofdo
 (https://github.com/google/autofdo) and gcc version 5.
 The bubble
-sort example is from the AutoFDO tutorial (https://gcc.gnu.org/wiki/AutoFDO/Tutorial).
+sort example is from the woke AutoFDO tutorial (https://gcc.gnu.org/wiki/AutoFDO/Tutorial).
 ::

 	$ gcc-5 -O3 sort.c -o sort